PECOS: Provider Enrollment Chain and Ownership System

 PECOS stands for the “Provider Enrollment Chain and Ownership System.”
 “Ordering/Referring provider” denotes an individual who orders refers, or certifies an item or service reported in a claim.
 PECOS enrollment is not specific to one hospital, and is transferable.
 See additional background information under Why do all residents/fellows need to be enrolled in Medicare to Order and Refer?
 (PECOS), below.

-The UMN GME Office is requiring that all 2017/18 residents/fellows be enrolled in PECOS.
+The UMN GME Office requires that all residents/fellows be enrolled in PECOS.

 PECOS Enrollment Process